Anitorious/DoradoDossier/README.md

 Within this folder, we must create a folder for each document we'd like the library to resolve and render, with each folder containing:

-1. .cs file that inherits the IDossierQuery&lt;T&gt; interface with an alias of *"Parent Folder" + "Dossier"*, for example; "MyDocumentDossier".
+1. .cs file that inherits the ISubject&lt;T&gt; interface with an alias of *"Parent Folder" + "Subject"*, for example; "MyDocumentSubject".
 2. Template file named '_template'.

 ####Example